williamfzc/fitch/README.md

 ## As `unittest.TestCase` (recommend)

-can be easily merged into other framework.
+- Use it as `unittest.TestCase`
+- Manage it with `unittest.TestSuite`
+- Run it with `unittest.TestRunner`
+- Or some other way you prefer

+Need some sample code?

 - view [sample project](sample) for quick start :)
 - view [sample_testcase.py](sample_testcase.py) for more detail.

 ## Freestyle

-or, you can use it directly, as your wish.
+- Or, you can use it directly, as your wish.
+- It can be easily merged into other framework.

 view [sample_standalone.py](sample_standalone.py) for detail.